leopoldch/ai_board_games/README.md

 - ```action: ActionDodo = game.strategy_mc(8000)```
 - ```action: ActionDodo = game.strategy_negamax()```

+> Iteration is fixed in `./dodo/game.py`, it is not stored in a hashtable and adjusted depending on the grid size !

 ## Generic Files
 - `./main.py`: connect to server to play
 - `./utils/gndclient.py`: client which allows us to connect to a server